A Riemann--Hilbert correspondence for infinity local systems: Iterated Integrals and Holonomy of -graded Connections

 \subsection{Path Space Calculus}

-In \cite{Ch} and earlier works, Chen defined a notion of a differentiable space --the archetypical differentiable space being PM for some smooth manifold M. This is a space whose topological structure is defined in terms of an atlas of plots --maps of convex neighborhoods of 0 in $\R^n$ into the space which cohere with composition by smooth maps-- and the relevant analytic and topological constructs are defined in terms of how they pull back onto the plots.
+In \cite{MR0454968} and earlier works, Chen defined a notion of a differentiable space ---the archetypal differentiable space being $PM$ for some smooth manifold $M$.
+This is a space whose topological structure is defined in terms of an atlas of plots ---maps of convex neighborhoods of the origin in $\R^n$ into the space which cohere with composition by smooth maps--- and the relevant analytic and topological constructs are defined in terms of how they pull back onto the plots.
 In particular one can construct a reasonable definition of vector bundles over a differentiable space as well as differential forms.
-One can likewise define an exterior differential, and subsequently a so-called Chen deRham complex \cite{H}.
-We will try to make transparent use of these constructions, but we defer the reader to the existing discussions of these matters in \cite{Ch},\cite{H},\cite{I},\cite{B-H}.
+One can likewise define an exterior differential, and subsequently a so-called Chen de Rham complex \cite{MR1945356}.
+We will try to make transparent use of these constructions, but we defer the reader to the detailed discussions of these matters in \cite{MR0454968},\cite{MR1945356}.

-The primary reason that path-space calculus is relevant to our discussion is that the holonomy of a $\Z$-graded connection on V can be defined as a sequence of smooth forms on PM with values in the bundle $Hom(p_1^*V,p_0^*V)$.
-The usual parallel transport will be the 0-form part of the holonomy.
-The higher terms will constitute the so-called higher holonomy.
+The primary reason that path-space calculus is relevant to our discussion is that the holonomy of a $\Z$-graded connection on $V$ can be defined as a sequence of smooth forms on $PM$ with values in the bundle $\Hom(p_1^*V,p_0^*V)$.
+The usual parallel transport will be the $0$-form part of the holonomy.
+The higher terms will constitute the so-called \emph{higher holonomy}.